Information about hair loss cures

 It's thought that around 9 in 10 men will see positive effects when using Regaine extra strength foam.
 And in a 48-week study, 60% of men who used Regaine Extra Strength solution reported regrowth.
 As with Finasteride, any beneficial effects will stop once treatment has stopped.

 It is also suitable for use by women, and can be used to treat alopecia areata.

 Is it safe to buy hair loss treatments online?

 It can be safe provided you use registered, regulated healthcare or pharmaceutical services.
-LloydsPharmacy Online Doctor offers both Propecia and finasteride for men suffering from male pattern baldness through a safe and discreet online prescription service, and you will be able to order minoxidil or Regaine through our online shop or in one of our pharmacy stores.
+LloydsPharmacy Online Doctor offers both Propecia and finasteride for men suffering from male pattern baldness through a safe and discreet online prescription service.
+You can also order Regaine through our online shop or in one of our pharmacy stores.
 And we now also have an non-prescription hair loss bundle which contains minoxidil, hair loss shampoo and biotin.

 It’s worth bearing in mind that hair loss shampoos and supplements aren’t necessarily a worthwhile expenditure if you are suffering from hair loss.
 Though they may help to improve the look, health and quality of your hair, it is unlikely they will halt hair loss or stimulate regrowth.